ACCESS-NRI/ACCESS-rAM3/README.md

 ### Build

 ACCESS-NRI is using [spack](https://spack.io), a build from source package manager designed for use with high performance computing.
-This repository contains a [spack environment](https://spack.readthedocs.io/en/latest/environments.html) definition file ([`spack.yaml`](./spack.yaml)) that defines all the essential components of the model, including exact versions.
+This repository contains a [spack environment](https://spack.readthedocs.io/en/latest/environments.html) manifest file ([`spack.yaml`](./spack.yaml)) that defines all the essential components of the model, including exact versions.

 Spack automatically builds all the components and their dependencies, producing model component executables.
 Spack already contains support for compiling thousands of common software packages.
 Spack packages for the components are defined in the [spack packages repository](https://github.com/ACCESS-NRI/spack_packages/).